Oregon’s Columbia River Gorge Waterfalls – Autumn Drive & Hiking Tour

 Height: 620 Ft

-The amazing Multnomah Falls is not only the most popular waterfall along the gorge; it’s also the most visited site in Oregon.
+The amazing Multnomah Falls is Oregon’s tallest waterfall and most visited site.
 With 2 grandiose tiers this majestic treasure also has a footbridge over the creek between the upper and lower falls.
-The platform is very close, allowing spectacular views and there is even a 10-minute (although relatively steep) path to the footbridge showcasing the upper falls above and lower falls below.
-It’s best to visit during off season when the crowds are less.
-In the summer, visitor’s need a reservation, requiring planning ahead.
-Overall, this site is good for families and children, with restrooms, parking, snacks and the nearby Multnomah Lodge for a longer stay.
+The platform is very close, allowing spectacular views and there is even a 10-minute paved path to the footbridge showcasing the upper falls above and lower falls below.

 Horsetail Falls